-Our proxy materials are primarily available to stockholders on the Internet, as permitted by the rules of the Securities and Exchange Commission (the "SEC").
-A Notice Regarding the Availability of Proxy Materials will be mailed to stockholders beginning approximately October 6, 2021, and this Proxy Statement and form of proxy, together with our Annual Report on Form 10-K (the "Annual Report"), are first being made available to stockholders beginning approximately October 6, 2021.
+Our proxy materials are being mailed to stockholders and are also available to stockholders on the Internet.
+This Proxy Statement and form of proxy, together with our Annual Report on Form 10-K (the "Annual Report"), are being made available to stockholders beginning approximately December 6, 2021.
+If you already received a copy of the Annual Report with the Prior Proxy Statement, you may not receive another copy with this Proxy Statement.
 The Annual Report, which has been posted along with this Proxy Statement, is not a part of the proxy solicitation materials.
 Upon receipt of a written request, the Company will furnish to any stockholder, without charge, a copy of such Annual Report (without exhibits).
 Upon request and payment of \$0.10 (ten cents) per page, copies of any exhibit to such Annual Report will also be provided.
 Any such request should be directed to the Company's Secretary at 1700 Pacific Avenue, Suite 2900, Dallas, Texas, 75201 or (214) 969-5530.
 These documents are also included in our filings with the SEC, which you can access electronically at the SEC's website at www.sec.gov.